Are ATVs Hard to Drive? Avoid These Beginner Mistakes

 • When drifting.
 Drifting on a slippery surface like a gravel trail may lead to tipping if the tires unexpectedly regain traction while sliding sideways.

-• When sidehilling.
+• When side-hilling.
 If possible, avoid crossing the side of a hill, also known as sidehilling.
-When you need to drive on a sidehill, go slow, avoid slippery hills or hills with obstacles, shift your body weight uphill and keep your feet on the footrests.
+When you need to drive on a side hill, go slow, avoid slippery hills or hills with obstacles, shift your body weight uphill, and keep your feet on the footrests.
 If riding with a passenger, ask them to dismount before crossing the hill.
 If you begin to tip, turn the front wheels down if possible or dismount to the uphill side quickly to avoid getting hit by the ATV.

 Situations where tipping backward or forwards typically happen:

 • When driving up a steep hill.
 Avoid steep and slippery hills if possible, and never exceed the maximum incline recommended by the manufacturer, typically around 15 degrees.
 Always engage 4×4 if available before ascending or descending a hill.
-Shift your body weight uphill, drive straight and proceed at a steady rate to avoid stalling.
+Shift your body weight uphill, drive straight, and proceed at a steady rate to avoid stalling.
 Never apply more throttle mid-hill.
-If you lose traction, apply the parking brake, dismount the bike and perform what is known as a K-turn.
+If you lose traction, apply the parking brake, dismount the bike, and perform what is known as a K-turn.
 If the bike begins sliding or rolling back downhill, do not apply engine power or apply the brakes at full force.
 Apply the brakes gradually until the bike eventually stops.

 • When driving down a steep hill.
 The same guidelines apply when going downhill.
 Only now, make sure to maintain a slow and steady pace by applying the brakes slightly.

-• When exceeding the bikes rated weight capacity or improper cargo placement.
+• When exceeding the vehicle’s rated weight carrying capacity or improper cargo placement.
 Make sure not to exceed the bike’s rated weight capacity.
 The ATV becomes more top-heavy and more likely to tip with a heavy rider or when hauling cargo.
 Also, make sure the cargo weight is distributed correctly.
 Putting all of the load on the rear cargo racks will increase the risk of tipping backward.

 Related: How Much Weight Can an ATV Carry?
 (Cargo and Rider)